Nuclear Fusion Reaction Mechanisms in Stars

 Proton-Proton Chain Reaction

-- When a neutron ($n$) changes into a proton ($p$) while emitting an electron ($e⁻$) and an antineutrino ($\nu_e$), it’s called ‘Beta decay’.
+- When a neutron ($n$) changes into a proton ($p$) while emitting an electron ($e⁻$) and an antineutrino ($\nu_e$), it’s called ‘beta decay’.
 The reaction equation is $n \rightarrow p + e^{-} + \overline{\nu_e}$.

 - The process of a proton ($p$) changing into a neutron ($n$) corresponds to the reverse of beta decay.
-So we call this ‘inverse beta decay’.
+This is called ‘inverse beta decay’.
 What does the inverse beta decay reaction equation look like?
 There’s nothing special about nuclear reaction equations.
-You just need to swap the positions of proton and neutron, change the electron to a positron, and the antineutrino to a neutrino.
-Expressed as an equation, it’s $p \rightarrow n + e^{+} + \nu_e$.
+You just swap the positions of the proton and neutron, change the electron to a positron, and the antineutrino to a neutrino.
+Expressed as an equation: $p \rightarrow n + e^{+} + \nu_e$.

 Carbon-Nitrogen-Oxygen Cycle (CNO Cycle)